 A life-time student of art and culture, Margot attended studio classes at Boston Museum’s School of Art.
 Relocating to San Diego in 1979, she attended La Jolla’s Athenaeum School of Art, and mentored with George Lykos, La Jolla Art Association, and American Watercolor Society.
 To compliment her traditional East coast art education in the Masters, she then became a docent for the La Jolla Museum of Contemporary Art.
 Here her painting style was influenced through studying the works of Georgia O’Keefe, Frank Stella, Jasper Johns, and Robert Rauschenberg.
 Creating richly colored and exciting surfaces, her bravura use of paint is akin to the abstract impressionists.
 Unlike them however, she provides the viewer with a recognizable reality ordered by her own personal vision and controlled by her technical mastery.
 She continues to seek out new sources of inspiration and methods of expression to more effectively share her dedication to detail and accuracy.

-An active member, her work can be viewed at the La Jolla Art Association’s Gallery, and, the Rancho Santa Fe Art Guild’s Gallery.
-A credential teacher, Margot enjoys assisting all ages in the pursuit of watercolor painting.
+An active member, her work can be viewed at the San Diego Watercolor Society, and, the Rancho Santa Fe Art Guild’s pop-ups.
+A credentialed teacher, Margot enjoys assisting all ages in the pursuit of watercolor painting.
 She offers on-site demonstrations and classes for the public as well as the individual or group lessons.